Family

 Source: busan.go.kr/depart/family07

-Busan operates 12 public venues for small weddings.
-These include:
+Busan offers a pool of public venues for small weddings.
+Examples have included:

 • Chungnyelsa Outdoor Grounds (충렬사 야외마당): traditional outdoor ceremony setting